Shope papilloma virus: History

-Engraving of a rabbit with horns (Lepus cornutus) from the Tableau Encyclopedique et Methodique, 1789; possibly inspired by SPV.

 In the 1930s, hunters in northwestern Iowa reported that the rabbits they shot had several "horn" protrusions on many parts of their bodies including their faces and necks.
 The virus is also a possible source of myths about the jackalope, a rabbit with the horns of an antelope, and related cryptids such as the wolpertinger.
 Stories and illustrations of horned rabbits appear in scientific treatises dating back many years, such as the Tableau encyclopédique et méthodique, from 1655.

 The reports led cancer researcher Richard E. Shope to investigate, culminating in the virus officially being discovered and named in 1933.
 Shope determined the protrusions were keratinous carcinomas due to the infection of CRPV.
 Shope's research led to the development of the first mammalian model of cancer caused by a virus.
 He was able to isolate virus particles from tumors on captured animals and use them to inoculate domestic rabbits, which then developed similar tumors.
 This has contributed to our understanding of fundamental mechanisms in neoplasia, or the formation of a new, abnormal growth of tissue.
 The virus was sequenced in 1984, showing substantial sequence similarities to HPV1a.
 It has been used as a model for human papillomaviruses both before and after this discovery.
 The most visible example of this role is the HPV vaccine, which was developed based on and incorporating research done using the virus as a model.
 Similarly, it has been used to investigate antiviral therapies.